vendia/examples/share/data-modeling/domain-driven-design/pattern1/README.md

 3. Fill out details in the Uni Creation Wizard.

 1. **Step 1:** Give your Uni a name.
+Prefix your Uni name with prefix 'test-' so its name can be reused.
+Pick a unique Uni name since all Starter and Individual Tier users will share the vendia.net namespace, which will cause naming collisions.
-Since this Uni will be owned and operated by the CRM team.
-I will give it the name ‘CRM Uni’.
-Click ‘Next’
+Since this Uni will be owned and operated by the CRM Team.
+I will give it the name ‘test-CRM Uni-<suffix>’.
+I will simply refer to it as the'CRM Uni'.
+Click ‘Next’.

 2. **Step 2:** Fill out the following information to create a Uni node.

 ```